Cummins Inc. (NYSE:CMI) Shares Bought by Spouting Rock Asset Management LLC

-Spouting Rock Asset Management LLC lifted its holdings in shares of Cummins Inc. (NYSE:CMI) by 90.3% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 4,810 shares of the company’s stock after buying an additional 2,282 shares during the quarter.
-Spouting Rock Asset Management LLC’s holdings in Cummins were worth $1,173,000 as of its most recent SEC filing.
+Spouting Rock Asset Management LLC raised its stake in Cummins Inc. (NYSE:CMI) by 90.3% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 4,810 shares of the company’s stock after acquiring an additional 2,282 shares during the quarter.
+Spouting Rock Asset Management LLC’s holdings in Cummins were worth $1,173,000 at the end of the most recent reporting period.

-Other hedge funds have also made changes to their positions in the company.
+Other large investors also recently made changes to their positions in the company.
 CKW Financial Group acquired a new position in shares of Cummins during the 2nd quarter worth approximately $32,000.
 Kempen Capital Management N.V. raised its stake in shares of Cummins by 41.3% during the 2nd quarter.
 Kempen Capital Management N.V. now owns 154 shares of the company’s stock worth $38,000 after buying an additional 45 shares during the period.
 Liberty Wealth Management LLC raised its stake in shares of Cummins by 22,473.8% during the 2nd quarter.
 Liberty Wealth Management LLC now owns 9,481 shares of the company’s stock worth $39,000 after buying an additional 9,439 shares during the period.
 Barrett Asset Management LLC acquired a new position in shares of Cummins during the 2nd quarter worth approximately $49,000.
 Finally, Paragon Wealth Strategies LLC acquired a new position in shares of Cummins during the 2nd quarter worth approximately $59,000.
-80.40% of the stock is owned by institutional investors and hedge funds.
+80.40% of the stock is owned by institutional investors.

 Several research analysts have recently weighed in on the company.
-Credit Suisse Group upped their target price on Cummins from $300.00 to $307.00 and gave the stock an “outperform” rating in a research note on Wednesday, August 4th.
-Citigroup boosted their price target on Cummins from $280.00 to $300.00 and gave the stock a “buy” rating in a research report on Tuesday, October 12th.
+Vertical Research raised Cummins from a “hold” rating to a “buy” rating and set a $280.00 target price for the company in a research note on Monday, July 26th.
+Morgan Stanley dropped their price target on Cummins from $264.00 to $252.00 and set an “equal weight” rating for the company in a research report on Wednesday, October 13th.
 Deutsche Bank Aktiengesellschaft dropped their price target on Cummins from $262.00 to $255.00 and set a “hold” rating for the company in a research report on Wednesday, July 14th.
-Vertical Research upgraded Cummins from a “hold” rating to a “buy” rating and set a $280.00 price target for the company in a research report on Monday, July 26th.
-Finally, Cowen upgraded Cummins from a “market perform” rating to an “outperform” rating and set a $284.00 price target for the company in a research report on Friday, July 16th.
+Evercore ISI dropped their price target on Cummins from $315.00 to $299.00 and set an “outperform” rating for the company in a research report on Thursday, October 14th.
+Finally, The Goldman Sachs Group cut Cummins from a “buy” rating to a “neutral” rating and dropped their price target for the stock from $270.00 to $230.00 in a research report on Tuesday, August 24th.
 Six research analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
 According to data from MarketBeat.com, the company has an average rating of “Buy” and a consensus target price of $282.27.

 Cummins (NYSE:CMI) last released its quarterly earnings results on Monday, August 2nd.
 The company reported $4.10 earnings per share for the quarter, topping analysts’ consensus estimates of $4.06 by $0.04.
 The business had revenue of $6.10 billion during the quarter, compared to analysts’ expectations of $6 billion.
 Cummins had a return on equity of 25.26% and a net margin of 9.52%.
 The company’s revenue was up 58.4% compared to the same quarter last year.
 During the same period in the prior year, the business posted $1.86 EPS.
 On average, equities analysts anticipate that Cummins Inc. will post 16.37 earnings per share for the current year.